BioTheWolff/Jobwave/docs/Architecture.md

 - An employer can delete a job offer, which will remove all applications
 - Seasonal workers can leave ratings and comments for employers which they have worked for on the app
-- Employers can only leave ratings and comments on profiles of workers which they have hired before on the app
-- An employer-worker contract is considered complete, and ratings can be written, if and only if the job offer is accepted by both parties, and said contract has ended (the end date is in the past)
+- Employers can only leave ratings and comments on profiles of workers which they have hired before on the app by both parties, and said contract has ended (the end date is in the past)
 - Employers can accept only one candidate for a job offer
 - Chats are not linked to an application, and only one chat can exist between a given employer and a given seasonal worker